hackersatcambridge/workshop-web-dev/.hac_workshop/notes.md

 ## 3.7 Behaving Better on Mobile

 A significant portion of users are viewing on a mobile device with a smaller screen.
-If we look at this website on such a device, we get something less than desireable.
+If we look at this website on such a device, we get something less than desirable.

 ![](markdown_images/css-mobile-bad.png)